jwilferd10/Team-Profile-Generator/README.md

 ### 🌐 Accessible and Open:
 The repository encourages exploration and collaboration, with the codebase thoughtfully organized and easily modifiable.
 Feel free to delve into the code, contribute, and customize it to your needs.

+### 💭 Developer Notes:
+Currently users are capable of updating their `Employee Array` by deleting existing objects.
+Future objectives include:
+- Creating capability to edit existing Employee Objects data
+- Update the employee ID to include:
+  - Randomly generated number ID (Default choice)
+  - Manually inputted ID (Users choice)

 ### 🙏 Thank You!
 So much for checking out this Team Profile Generator.
-This project is a personal milestone of mine and I'm excited that this repository sits complete.
+This project was slated to be complete around 2021, this generator is a personal milestone of mine and I'm excited that this repository sits complete.
 Thank you always, happy coding!

 ## :open_book: User Story
 AS A manager